AGhost-7/docker-dev/tutorial/readme.md

 ```bash
 touch .tern-config
 ```
-Edit the file with your editor of choice
+Edit `.tern-config` with your editor of choice
 ```json
 {
     "plugins": {